elmbridge/curriculum/Our First Full Feature.md

     { currentText : String }
 ```

 The code above declares that `Model` is a **type alias** for a specific record structure.
-A type alias works a lot like a union type declaration — it also produces a new type that we can use in our program.
+A type alias works a lot like a custom type declaration — it also produces a new type that we can use in our program.
 In this case, the `Model` type is just another name for "a record with a single field called `currentText`."

 Type aliases are helpful for making type signatures simple and readable.
 For example, you can see that `Model` is used in the type signature for `init`: